ripple/rippled-network-crawler/README.md

 ```
 $ rippled-network-crawler --help

-  Usage: index [options] [command]
+  Usage: rippled-network-crawler [options] [command]

   Commands:

     enter <ipp>                     Crawl ipp and its peers recursively
     selective <ipp> [otherIpps...]
 Crawl specified ipps without expanding crawl to peers
-    prior <url>                     Crawl selectively on ipps from latest crawl in the database
+    prior <dbUrl>                   Crawl selectively on ipps from latest crawl in the database
+    info <dbUrl> <id>               Get information about a crawl in the database by id
+    graphify <dbUrl> <id>           Get a json representing a d3 graph of a crawl by id

   Options:

     -h, --help           output usage information
     -V, --version        output the version number
+    -m, --max <count>    Max number of http requests to have open at once, default 100
     -r, --readable       Output json with four space indentation
-    -m, --max <count>  Max number of http requests to have open at once, default 100
+    -s, --store <dbUrl>  stores crawl output into the database specified (quietly)
+    -q, --quiet          Only output crawl json, all logging is ignored
+    -l, --logsql         Log all sequelize queries and ddl
 ```

 ## Output structure